utshomax/postman-docs/src/pages/docs/sending-requests/authorization.md

 * **Token Name** - The name you want to use for the token.
 * **Grant Type** - A dropdown list of options.
 This will depend on the API service provider requirements.
 * **Callback URL** - The client application callback URL to redirect to after auth.
 This must be registered with the API provider.
 If not provided, Postman will use a default empty URL and try to extract the code or access token from it.
 If this doesn't work for your API, you can use the following URL: `https://oauth.pstmn.io/v1/browser-callback`
     * **Authorize using browser** - You can enter your credentials in your web browser, instead of the pop-up that appears in Postman by default when you use the __Authorization code__ or __Implicit__ grant type.
-Checking this box will set the __Callback URL__ to return to Postman.
+Checking this checkbox will set the __Callback URL__ to return to Postman.
 If you opt to authorize using the browser, make sure pop-ups are deactivated for the callback URL, otherwise it won't work.
 * **Auth URL** - The endpoint for the API provider authorization server, to retrieve the auth code.
 * **Access Token URL** - The provider's authentication server, to exchange an authorization code for an access token.
 * **Client ID** - The ID for your client application registered with the API provider.